neelab2/HelicopterMod_client/README.md

 4. In the Addons source directory line, specify HelicopterMod_client-main \ HelicopterMod_client-main \ HelicopterModScripts - the HelicopterModScripts folder
 5. Uncheck Binarize
 6. Pack it.
+7. You should get HelicopterModScripts.pbo
-7. Place it pbo in any of your mods with a link to the source https://github.com/moddayz
+8. Place it pbo in any of your mods with a link to the source https://github.com/moddayz